batoba-linux/.github/profile/README.md

 Silico Apps (or just Silico) is a software suite of dead-simple cross-platform utility applications.

+Historically, Linux applications are ugly, dated, and complicated.
+They don't have to be.

 ## Applications

 Silico Apps currently has the following applications: